emichael/dslabs/handout-files/README.md

   that all of your message and timer handlers are *deterministic*.
 Also, you'll want as many of them to be idempotent as possible.
 - Your code should not acquire any locks, except in clients by using `synchronized` on handlers and the client interface methods.
-Concurrency is handled by the framework.
+In particular, your nodes should allow simultaneous access to their `equals` and `hashCode` methods without locking or waiting.
+All other concurrency is handled by the framework.
 Use of locking data structures (e.g. `Hashtable`) is likely to cause search tests to deadlock.
+- Do not use any static, mutable fields in your classes (constants are fine).
+  Your nodes (i.e., instances of the `Node` classes) should communicate only through message passing.

 ### Important Notes